waitinfuture/odps/intl.en-US/User Guide/SQL/Type conversion.md

         Implicit conversion rules of IN:

         -   Data in the value column must be consistent.
-        -   To compare keys and values, if Bigint, Double, and String types are compared, convert them to Double type.
-If the Datetime and String types are compared, convert them to Datetime type.
+        -   To compare keys and values, if BIGINT, DOUBLE, and STRING types are compared, convert them to DOUBLE type.
+If the DATETIME and STRING types are compared, convert them to DATETIME type.
 Conversions between other types are not allowed.
 -   **Implicit conversions under arithmetic operators**

     Arithmetic operators include addition \(+\), subtraction \(-\), multiplication \(\*\), division \(/\), modulo \(%\), unary plus \(+\), and unary minus \(-\).
 Their implicit conversion rules are described as follows:

-    -   Only the String, Bigint, Double, and Decimal types can be involved in the operation.
+    -   Only the STRING, BIGINT, DOUBLE, and DECIMAL types can be involved in the operation.
-    -   The String type are implicitly converted to the Double type before the operation.
+    -   The STRING type are implicitly converted to the DOUBLE type before the operation.
-    -   When the Bigint and Double types are involved in the operation, the Bigint type is implicitly converted to the Double type.
+    -   When the BIGINT and DOUBLE types are involved in the operation, the BIGINT type is implicitly converted to the DOUBLE type.
-    -   The Datetime and Boolean types are not allowed in the arithmetic operation.
+    -   The DATETIME and BOOLEAN types are not allowed in the arithmetic operation.
 -   **Implicit conversions under logical operators**

     Logical operators include AND, OR, and NOT.
 Their implicit conversion rules are as follows:

-    -   Only the Boolean type can be involved in the logical operation.
+    -   Only the BOOLEAN type can be involved in the logical operation.
     -   Other types are not allowed in the logical operation, and cannot be implicitly converted to other types.

 ## Implicit conversions for Built-in functions {#section_mzm_1ql_vdb .section}